tlsnotary/notary-server/README.md

 #### Web Framework
 Axum is chosen as the framework to serve HTTP and WebSocket requests from the prover clients due to its rich and well supported features, e.g. native integration with Tokio/Hyper/Tower, customizable middleware, ability to support lower level integration of TLS ([example](https://github.com/tokio-rs/axum/blob/main/examples/low-level-rustls/src/main.rs)).
 To simplify the notary server setup, a single Axum router is used to support both HTTP and WebSocket connections, i.e. all requests can be made to the same port of the notary server.

+#### WebSocket
+Axum's internal implementation of WebSocket uses [tokio_tungstenite](https://docs.rs/tokio-tungstenite/latest/tokio_tungstenite/), which provides a WebSocket struct that doesn't implement [AsyncRead](https://docs.rs/futures/latest/futures/io/trait.AsyncRead.html) and [AsyncWrite](https://docs.rs/futures/latest/futures/io/trait.AsyncWrite.html).
+Both these traits are required by TLSN core libraries for prover and notary.
+To overcome this, a [slight modification](./src/service/axum_websocket.rs) of Axum's implementation of WebSocket is used, where [async_tungstenite](https://docs.rs/async-tungstenite/latest/async_tungstenite/) is used instead so that [ws_stream_tungstenite](https://docs.rs/ws_stream_tungstenite/latest/ws_stream_tungstenite/index.html) can be used to wrap on top of the WebSocket struct to get AsyncRead and AsyncWrite implemented.

 #### Notarization Configuration
 To perform notarization, some parameters need to be configured by the prover and notary server (more details in the [OpenAPI specification](./openapi.yaml)), i.e.
 - maximum transcript size